jgillich/blog/content/post/2016-10-23-converting-to-typescript-2.md

 ---

 If there is one thing the TypeScript people should to improve, it's documentation.
-I just went through a small oddysee trying to convert a project to TypeScript 2.0 and the new way of getting definition files.
+I just went through a small Odyssey trying to convert a project to TypeScript 2.0 and the new way of getting definition files.
 Hint: Look at how the Rust project does documentation.